Pope Gregory XIII Elected (1572):

 It was on this date, May 13, 1572, that Ugo Buoncompagni was elected Pope Gregory XIII at age 70.
-An unwed father as a youth and “worldly-minded and fond of display” (a polite way of saying he loved women and luxury) most of his life, his age may explain why he no longer sowed wild oats.
-He was an unapologetic nepotist and ineffective in world affairs.
-His papacy was noted for his attempt to force education on the ignorant clergy, and to force Catholicism back onto the intransigent Protestants — indeed, he struck a gold medal commemorating the massacre of Huguenots on Saint Bartholomew’s Day (24 August 1572) in Paris.
-But Gregory XIII is remembered in history for one innovation: the reform of the calendar that now bears his name.
+An unwed father as a youth and "worldly-minded and fond of display" most of his life (a polite way of saying he loved women and luxury), his age may explain why he no longer sowed wild oats.
+He was an unapologetic nepotist, elevating worthless family members to high clerical office, and ineffective in world affairs.
+His papacy was noted for his attempt to force education on the ignorant clergy, and to force Catholicism back onto the intransigent Protestants — indeed, he struck a gold medal commemorating the massacre of Huguenots on Saint Bartholomew's Day (24 August 1572) in Paris.
+But Gregory XIII is remembered in history for one innovation: the calendar reform that bears his name.

-For 1500 years, Christendom had been using the Julian calendar, but 13th century astronomers — educated by Arabic translations of classic texts — had noted that Easter was drifting into summer and separating from the Vernal Equinox; that the assumption that a year comprised exactly 365 days plus six hours was about 11 minutes too long, but that those 11 minutes added up considerably over time!
+For 1500 years, Christendom had been using the Julian calendar, named after Julius Caesar, but 13th century astronomers — educated by Arabic translations of classical Greek texts — had noted that Easter was drifting into summer and separating from the Vernal Equinox; that the assumption that a year comprised exactly 365 days plus six hours was about 11 minutes too long, but that those 11 minutes added up considerably over time!
 Pope Clement VI had sought some advice on calendar reform in 1344.
-The reform might have been instituted in 1349 had it not been for Clement’s demise in the Black Death that year.
+The reform might have been instituted in 1349 had it not been for Clement's demise in the Black Death that year.
 Reform was thwarted several more times over the years by death, deposition, and politics.

-Indeed, it was politics that stopped the adoption of the new “Gregorian” calendar in Protestant countries.
-Catholic Europe, and especially the vehemently anti-Protestant Gregory, saw the new calendar as a weapon in the Counter-Reformation, a singularly stupid strategy.
-As a result, Protestant countries in particular, and also the United States, took centuries to adopt the Gregorian calendar, and Russia was one of the last to do so.
+Indeed, it was politics that stopped the adoption of the new "Gregorian" calendar in Protestant countries.
+Catholic Europe, and especially the vehemently anti-Protestant Gregory, saw the new calendar as a weapon against the Protestant heresy in the Counter-Reformation.
+Using mathematics as a weapon against Protestants turned out to be a singularly stupid strategy.
+As a result, Protestant countries in particular, later including the new United States, took centuries to adopt the Gregorian calendar.
+Russia was one of the last to do so.

 In the papal bull Inter Gravissimas, signed on 24 February 1582 (Old Style), Pope Gregory XIII declared that October 4 should immediately be followed by October 15, omitting the ten days between.
 "In Protestant Germany, about the same period," A.D.
 White pointed out in his classic Warfare of Science with Theology,